R-miss-tastic: a unified platform for missing values methods and workflows

-\subsection{R packages}
+\paragraph*{{R} packages}

-As mentioned in the introduction, prior to the platform development, the project started with the release of the \ctv{MissingData} CRAN Task View, which currently lists approximately 150 R packages.
-The CRAN Task View is continuously updated, adding new R packages, and removing obsolete ones.
-Packages are organized by topic: \textit{exploration of missing data}, \textit{likelihood based approaches}, \textit{single imputation}, \textit{multiple imputation}, \textit{weighting methods}, \textit{specific types of data}, \textit{specific application fields}.
-We selected only those that were sufficiently mature and stable, and that were already published on CRAN or Bioconductor.
-This choice was made to ensure all listed packages can easily be installed and used by practitioners.
+As mentioned in the introduction, the platform development is based on the release of the \ctv{MissingData} CRAN Task View, which currently lists approximately 150 {R} packages.
+The CRAN Task View is continuously updated, adding new {R} packages, and removing obsolete ones.
+Packages are organized by topic: \textit{exploration of missing data}, \textit{likelihood based approaches}, \textit{single imputation}, \textit{multiple imputation}, \textit{weighting methods}, \textit{specific types of data}, and \textit{specific application fields}.
+We selected only sufficiently mature and stable packages already published on CRAN or Bioconductor.
+This ensures all listed packages can easily be installed and used by practitioners.

-Despite the Task View classifying packages into different sub-domains, it may still be a challenge for practitioners and researchers inexperienced with missing values to choose the right package for the right application.
-To address this challenge, we provide a partial, less condensed overview on existing R packages on the platform, choosing the most popular and versatile.
-This overview is a blend of the Task View, and the individual package description pages and vignettes.
-For each selected package (7 at the date of writing of this article, namely \pkg{imputeTS}, \pkg{mice}, \pkg{missForest}, \pkg{missMDA}, \pkg{naniar}, \pkg{simputation} and \pkg{VIM}), we provided a category (in the style of the categorization in the Task View), a short description of use-cases, its description (as on CRAN), the usual CRAN statistics (number of monthly downloads, last update), the handled data formats (e.g., \texttt{data.frame}, \texttt{matrix}, \texttt{vector}), a list of implemented algorithms (e.g., k-means, PCA, decision tree), and the list of available datasets, some references (such as articles and books) and a small chunk of code, ready for a direct execution on the platform via the \textit{R package Documentation}\footnote{https://rdrr.io/snippets/}.
+Even though the Task View classifies packages into different sub-domains, it may still be a challenge for practitioners and researchers inexperienced with missing values to choose the most relevant package for their application.
+To address this challenge, we provide a partial and slightly more detailed overview of existing {R} packages, selecting the most popular and versatile ones.
+This overview is a blend of the Task View, and of the individual package description pages and vignettes as provided on CRAN or Bioconductor.
+For each selected package (7 at the date of writing of this article: \pkg{imputeTS}, \pkg{mice}, \pkg{missForest}, \pkg{missMDA}, \pkg{naniar}, \pkg{simputation} and \pkg{VIM}), we provided a category (in the style of the categorization in the Task View), a short description of use-cases, its description (as on CRAN), the usual CRAN statistics (number of monthly downloads, last update), the handled data formats (e.g., \texttt{data.frame}, \texttt{matrix}, \texttt{vector}), a list of implemented algorithms (e.g., k-means, PCA, decision tree), the list of available datasets, some references (such as articles and books), and a small chunk of code, ready for a direct execution on the platform via the \textit{{R} package Documentation}\footnote{https://rdrr.io/snippets/}.
 Figure~\ref{fig:packages} shows the condensed view of the package page and the expanded description sheet of a given package (here \pkg{naniar}).